Got something to say about writing, art, inspiration, creativity, motivation, process, craft, literature, reading...or

 - Please fucking read the paragraph below.

 - When I say "I will make some edits" I want you to understand that I'm not a copy editor and wouldn't be good at it even if I wanted to be.
 I'm not here to fix up a post from scratch that you didn't have time to proofread.
 Clean it up.

 - You may link out as much as you want (even self-promotional links) within reason, but I'm going to check them all--if they go to spammy shit, I won't publish your article.
 I don't have a rubric for "within reason."
 If your post is more links than articles, no. If it has two dozen solid citations for the point you're making, we're still totally golden.

 - Please, for the love of all that is holy, and in the name of Poseidon's left nipple, read the goddamned fucking paragraph below.

 - If your post is a giant ass commercial for some product, then you need to be paying me for advertising space.
 (I offer very reasonable rates.)
 And if your product isn't awesome and something I totally believe in, that's not going to happen anyway since WAW is generally ad free.
 Thinly veiled self promotion under the auspices of something that at least resembles an article is totally okay though–just know that it might not get a lot of hits.
 I only get about 1500 views on articles that aren't liked or reshared through some social media.
 If my readers don't like something, it does NOT do very well.
-If they do, well they know where the share button is.
+If they do, well they know where the like and share buttons are.

 - Seriously, read the paragraph below.